naveenjoy/networking-vpp/docs/networking-vpp-arch.md

 # Devstack Settings:

 Use the devstack mitaka release with the below settings to stack the networking-vpp driver.
+The ETCD_HOST is the IP address (i.e. the advertise-client-url IP) of the etcd cluster member.
+As of the 16.09 release, only a single member etcd cluster is supported.
+The ETCD_PORT is the etcd client port.

 Enable appropriate services